pyOpenSci/software-peer-review/how-to/editors-guide.md

 - Aim for ~3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
 - If a review has not been submitted after 2 weeks, ping the reviewer(s) within the review issue to ensure they are aware of the 3-week deadline.
 - If you are waiting for a maintainer to respond to you, be sure to add the label `pending-maintainer-response` to the issue.

+### Managing labels throughout the review process

+As the review progresses through different stages, you should update the labels to reflect the current state of the review. **Remove older labels** and keep only the label(s) that represent the most recent step in the review process.

+For example:

+- When you complete the editor checks and begin seeking reviewers, remove `1/editor-checks` and add `2/seeking-reviewer(s)`.
+- When reviewers are assigned, remove `2/seeking-reviewer(s)` and add `3/reviewer(s)-assigned`.
+- When reviews are submitted, remove `3/reviewer(s)-assigned` and add `4/review-in-awaiting-changes`.
+- If the review is put on hold, add the `holding` label.
+You can keep other status labels to indicate where in the process the review was paused.

+This approach keeps the issue labels clean and makes it easy to see at a glance what stage each review is currently in.

 ### ✔️ 5.
 What to do when reviews are in